 Climbing

 Depending on your climbing style, you may look for a smaller pack, around 12 to 20 liters, that would be great to carry up with you on multi-pitch routes.
 Or you may be looking for a slightly larger pack that will cart all of your gear to the base of a crag.
 Either way, you'll probably want to look for a pack with a narrow profile.
 This allows for a greater range of motion for your arms and shoulders with a narrower pack, as well as extra room to carry a rope over top without getting too wide or bulky.
 Also, pay special attention to comfort and consider plenty of structure to handle heavier loads.
 Climbing gear isn't light and approaches may be long.
 Climbing packs may also have additional features such as daisy chain attachments on the outside for clipping gear.
-We found the REI Co-op Flash 22 to be a great multi-pitch climbing companion.
-Secured and closed compartments are preferred over stretch pockets for climbing since there's nothing worse than dropping a crucial piece of gear halfway up a multipitch.
+Secured and closed compartments are preferred over stretch pockets for climbing since there's nothing worse than dropping a crucial piece of gear halfway up a multi-pitch.

 Some packs also have features that are great for alpine climbing or mountaineering.
 Those with secure ice axe loops, articulating suspension, and reinforced outer pockets (good for both extra layers or crampons) really can shine in the mountains.
-The Black Diamond Bolt 24 really exemplifies this kind of daypack, with hiking-friendly features like stretch-mesh side pockets, a big hipbelt pocket, and pole holders right alongside secure ice axe loops and a big crampon pocket.
 Be aware, accessing a pack with gloves or frigid fingers can be difficult in the cold.
 Keep an eye out for larger zipper pulls and features easily handled with gloves on.

 Winter Snowshoeing and Skiing

 Packs for skiing tend to be on the larger side, 20 to 40 liters, and favor the fast and light attitude over flashy features.
 For these bags, a smooth and narrow profile is a plus, and a sternum strap and hip belt are essential.
-Most of these packs will have a place to stow your ice axe, and sometimes bonus feature compartments for crampons, a shovel, and a probe.
+Most of these packs will have a place to stow your ice axe and sometimes bonus feature compartments for crampons, a shovel, and a probe.
 Look for packs that have external compression straps or specific attachment points for things like snowshoes and skis.
 If you are specifically looking for a ski touring pack, you'll also want to make sure there are attachment points for your skis.
-We didn't review any skiing-specific packs.
-For mountaineering and snowshoeing, when you may want to bring a bit more gear, the REI Co-op Traverse 32 allows for freedom of movement while on ascents and can easily and securely carry all sorts of winter-specific tools, like avalanche safety gear, snowshoes, and an ice axe.
+We didn't review any skiing-specific packs for mountaineering and snowshoeing, when you may want to bring a bit more gear, such as avalanche safety gear, snowshoes, and an ice axe.

 Trail Running and Adventure Racing

-Typically, minimalistic running packs run on the small side (25 liters or less) and are really for essentials only, like the Flash 22.
+Typically, minimalistic running packs run on the small side (less than 20 liters) and are really for essentials only.
 We ran with both and were pleasantly surprised at how securely they carried a light load without restricting our range of motion.
 As running vests get larger and some daypacks start to look more like running vests, you might be better served by a top-rated running hydration pack for fast-and-light adventures.
-Now that trail running and ultrarunning, in particular, have gained popularity, packs like the Salomon XA 25 are becoming more the norm.
-They work great for day hikes, mountain biking, and running, and are dialed-in for moving fast and light.

 Wet Environments or Water Sports

 Increasingly, companies are producing backpacks with innovative fabrics and designs that make them easier to use around water.
 If you live in a particularly rainy environment like the Pacific Northwest or spend a lot of time around water fishing or rafting, consider a pack with water-resistant materials that dry quickly and keep out light rain.
 If you need to keep your gear completely dry, even while swimming, only packs with completely waterproof fabric and water-tight zippers will do the job without internal pack liners.
-While we have shied away from this type of pack in the past due to their generally uncomfortable or inconvenient design, the new Ortlieb Atrack 25 has convinced us that it is possible to have an effective backpack that is completely water-tight.
+While we have shied away from this type of pack in the past due to their generally uncomfortable or inconvenient design, newer models have convinced us that it is possible to have an effective backpack that is completely water-tight.

 Around Town and Commuting